artifex404/wp-power-stats/readme.txt

 == Changelog ==

-= 1.3.5 =
-* WordPress 4.0 compatibility
-* Fixes GeoIP location tracking notice errors

-= 1.3.4 =
+= 2.0 =
-* Fixes plugin compatibility with the same vendor packages
+* Massive under-the-hood performance enhancements
+* Numerous new settings for the tracking: exclusions, permissions and advanced settings
+* You can now replace your dashboard with WP Power Stats overview
+* Improved statistics detection: Search Engines, Countries, Mobile Devices and Browsers
+* Moved Settings to the Statistics menu
+* Fixes activation error on some hosts
-* Fixes long text layout bug: referers, post names and search terms
+* Fixes breaking Wordpress layout on some installations

 = 1.3.3 =
 * Fixes IP exclusion bug